joseques/BotFrameworkTest/readme.md

-﻿# EchoBot hosted in ASP.NET Core
+﻿# Word counter Bot test project
-This sample shows how to integrate a simple EchoBot bot with ASP.Net Core 2.
+This a test project.
+The bot has the ability to count words through a whole conversation persisting the results between turns.